tushti19/ChitChat/README.md

 # ChitChat

 ChitChat is a simple chatting appliaction developed using Android Studio and Firebase Authentication, Storage and Realtime Database
-It has the following functionalities
+It has the following functionalities <br />
-a. register using email and password
+a. register using email and password <br />
-b. login with registered id
+b. login with registered id <br />
-c. chat with registered ids
+c. chat with registered ids <br />
-d. change profile photo
+d. change profile photo <br />
-e. see online/offline status
+e. see online/offline status <br />
 f. get notifications

 <br />